-- 1. Plans must be prepared to meet the minimum requirements as contained in Section IV B. & C. of this ordinance, or through the use of more stringent, alternate design criteria which conform to sound conservation and engineering practices.
-The Manual for Erosion and Sediment Control in Georgia is hereby incorporated by reference into this ordinance.
+- District review shall be forwarded to the city.
+No permit will be issued unless the plan has been approved by the District, and any variances required by section 113-3 (c) (15). & (16) has been obtained, all fees have been paid, and bonding, if required as per section 113-4 (b) (6), have been obtained. - (5) If a permit applicant has had two or more violations of previous permits, this chapter section, or the Erosion and Sedimentation Act, as amended, within three years prior to the date of filing the application under consideration, the city may deny the permit application. - (6) The city may require the permit applicant to post a bond in the form of government security, cash, irrevocable letter of credit, or any combination thereof up to, but not exceeding, \$3,000.00 per acre or fraction thereof of the proposed land-disturbing activity, prior to issuing the permit.
+If the applicant does not comply with this section or with the conditions of the permit after issuance, the city may call the bond or any part thereof to be forfeited and may use the proceeds to hire a contractor to stabilize the site of the land-disturbing activity and bring it into compliance.
+Prior to the calling of any bond forfeiture, the city shall afford the permit holder the opportunity to appeal as provided for in Chapter 103 for construction permits. - (c) Plan requirements. - (1) Design criteria.
+Plans must be prepared to meet the minimum requirements as contained in 113-3 (b) and (c) of this chapter, or through the use of more stringent, alternate design criteria which conform to sound conservation and engineering practices.
+The Manual for Erosion and Sediment Control in Georgia is hereby incorporated by reference into this chapter.
 The plan for the land-disturbing activity shall consider the interrelationship of the soil types, geological and hydrological characteristics, topography, watershed, vegetation, proposed permanent structures including roadways, constructed waterways, sediment control and storm water management facilities, local ordinances and State laws.
 Maps, drawings and supportive computations shall bear the signature and seal of the certified design professional.
 Persons involved in land development design, review, permitting, construction, monitoring, or inspections or any land disturbing activity shall meet the education and training certification requirements, dependent on his or her level of involvement with the process, as developed by the Commission and in consultation with the Division and the Stakeholder Advisory Board created pursuant to O.C.G.A.
-12-7-20. - 2.
-Data Required for Site Plan shall include all the information required from the appropriate Erosion, Sedimentation and Pollution Control Plan Review Checklist established by the Commission as of January 1 of the year in which the land-disturbing activity was permitted.
+12-7-20. - (2) Data Required for Site Plan.
+The site plan shall include all the information required from the appropriate Erosion, Sedimentation and Pollution Control Plan Review Checklist established by the Commission as of January 1 of the year in which the land-disturbing activity was permitted. - (d) Permits. - (1) Permits shall be issued or denied as soon as practicable but in any event not later than forty-five (45) days after receipt by the city of a completed application, providing variances and bonding are obtained, where necessary and all applicable fees have been paid prior to permit issuance.
+The permit shall include conditions under which the activity may be undertaken.